Research Assistant Visa Sponsorship Jobs in Alabama

 Which visa types are most common for research assistant roles in Alabama?

-H-1B is the most common visa for research assistant positions that require a bachelor's degree or higher in a specific field such as biology, chemistry, or data science.
+H-1B visa is the most common visa for research assistant positions that require a bachelor's degree or higher in a specific field such as biology, chemistry, or data science.
 J-1 visas are frequently used for university-affiliated research roles, particularly for postdoctoral or exchange visitor positions.
-F-1 OPT and STEM OPT extensions are also widely used by recent graduates working at Alabama universities before transitioning to H-1B sponsorship.
+F-1 OPT and STEM OPT extensions are also widely used by recent graduates working at Alabama universities before transitioning to H-1B visa sponsorship.

 Which cities in Alabama have the most research assistant sponsorship jobs?